 Mercy Rule

-The official winning margin in Under 11 to Under 13 Mixed and Under 12 to Under 14 Girls matches shall be no more than 60 points.
+The official winning margin in Under 11 to Under 13 Mixed / Girls matches shall be no more than 60 points.
 Where the actual winning margin is greater than 60 points, the CEO shall ensure that the winning team’s score is reduced so that the official margin is 60 points, and the adjusted score shall be used for the ladder percentage calculations.

 Scoreboards should reflect the mercy rule at the end of each quarter.
 Teams who do not abide by this rule will be dealt with at the discretion of the CEO.